 This method used to be a part of Microsoft OneNote, but it was integrated into Windows10 with the Creator’s Update.
 If you have a version of Windows 10 that has not been updated, you will not be able to use this method.

-After a second or so, the screen will look foggy, and your cursor will change.
+The screen will look foggy, and your cursor will change.
 Click and drag the cursor to select the portion of your screen you want in the screenshot.

-Take a Screenshot and Quickly Provide Microsoft With Feedback on It
+Taking a Screenshot and Quickly Provide Microsoft With Feedback on It

 To do this method, you have to be signed in to your Microsoft account.
 This allows you to quickly provide Microsoft with feedback about suggestions or problems with Windows 10.